-Treatment of tic douloureux (trifacial or trigeminal neuralgia) abroad
+Treatment of tic douloureux (trifacial or trigeminal neuralgia) in Germany

 Trifacial neuralgia is a condition that is characterized by the recurrent short episodes of intense pain in the innervation area in one or more branches of the trigeminal nerve.

 It is a chronic disease that usually affects people over the age of 50.
 It is more commonly experienced by women than by men.
 The overall incidence make up 3-4 cases per 100,000 of population per year.

 Trigeminal neuralgia may be idiopathic (of unknown origin) or symptomatic.
 Idiopathic neuralgia is commonly seen among the elderly people.

 Although the cause of this phenomenon is not individually determined, it is known that the majority of patients who suffer from this condition- it is caused by compression of the nerve root either by enhanced or extended blood vessel.